Sound card: USB sound cards

 USB sound cards are external devices that plug into the computer via USB.
-They are often used in studios and on stage by electronic musicians including live PA performers and DJs.
+They are often used in studios and on stage by electronic musicians, including live PA performers and DJs.
 DJs who use DJ software typically use sound cards integrated into DJ controllers or specialized DJ sound cards.
 DJ sound cards sometimes have inputs with phono preamplifiers to allow turntables to be connected to the computer to control the software's playback of music files with vinyl emulation.

 The USB specification defines a standard interface, the USB audio device class, allowing a single driver to work with the various USB sound devices and interfaces on the market.
 Mac OS X, Windows, and Linux support this standard.
 However, some USB sound cards do not conform to the standard and require proprietary drivers from the manufacturer.

-Cards meeting the older USB 1.1 specification are capable of high-quality sound with a limited number of channels, but USB 2.0 or later is more capable with their higher bandwidths.
+Cards meeting the older USB 1.1 specification are capable of high-quality sound with a limited number of channels, but USB 2.0 or later are more capable with their higher bandwidths.

 Uses

 The main function of a sound card is to play audio, usually music, with varying formats (monophonic, stereophonic, various multiple speaker setups) and degrees of control.
 The source may be a CD or DVD, a file, streamed audio, or any external source connected to a sound card input.
 Audio may be recorded.
-Sometimes sound card hardware and drivers do not support recording a source that is being played.
+Sometimes, sound card hardware and drivers do not support recording a source that is being played.